-This year, after much speculation and uncertainty, School House finally set their the time to the time of the theory of the time to the time of the time to the time of the time to the ti This year, after much speculation and uncertainty.
-School House finally set their targets for Tim McNeil's play "The Old Familiar Juice".
-This was an ambitious how not so much because of staging difficulties or the usual broklems of learning largets for 1 im McNeil's play "The Old Familiar Juice".
-This was an ambilious play, not so much because of staging difficulties, or the usual problems of learning long tudious lings, but because it particular actions set of valationskip, because play, not so much because of staging afficulties, or the usual problems of learning long tedious lines, but because it required a strong set of relationships between the three main actors and a degree of 'free Roming language' in order to create long tedious lines, but because it required a strong set of relationships between the three main actors, and a degree of 'free flowing language' in order to create the essential atmosphere of a truly confined cell.
+This year, after much speculation and uncertainty, School House finally set their This McNail's blan "The Old Familian Inica" This was an ambitious This year, after much speculation and uncertainty, School House finally set their targets for Tim McNeil's play "The Old Familiar Juice".
+This was an ambitious much hecause of staging difficulties or the usual problems of learning play, not so much because of staging difficulties, or the usual problems of learning play, not so much occause of staging afficulties, or the usual problems of learning long tedious lines, but because it required a strong set of relationships between the three main actors and a dagree of free flaming language, in order to create long tedious lines, but because it required a strong set of relationships between the three main actors, and a degree of free flowing language in order to create The characters consisted of two veteran cell-mates.
+Bulla (Tim Lester), and Dadda (Rahari Hau) who differed not only in nature but outlook on life.
+They can tank

 The characters consisted of two veteran cell-mates.
-Bulla (Tim Lester), and Dadda (Robert Haw) who differed not only in nature but outlook on his.
-The contaction The characters consisted of two veteran cell-mates.
 Bulla (Tim Lester), and Dadda (Robert Hay) who differed not only in nature, but outlook on life.
-They constantly stir and bake fun at each other's indemnative set inwardly rechect each other

-(Kobert Hay) who affered not only in nature, out outlook on the Iney constantly stir and poke fun at each other's inadequacies, yet inwardly respect each other with great concern A new comer Stanley (Tim lackson) had moved in with them. stir and poke fun at each other's inadequacies, yet inwardly respect each other with great concern.
-A new comer, Stanley, (Tim Jackson) had moved in with them, and as the blay brograsses the fatherly Dadda takes sides with the innocent lad with great concern.
-A new comer, Stanley, [11m Jackson] had moved in with them, and as the play progresses, the fatherly Dadda, takes sides with the innocent lad, una as the play progresses, the fatherity Daaaa, takes staes with the innocent taa, while Bulla seeks a peculiar relationship with Stan, which has come about from his social privation within the call his social privation within the cell.
-The centre of the play's action revolved around some 'Old Familiar Juice' (alcohol) which the immutes collected in the cell.
+They constantly independent of invaridly rechart each other. stir and poke fun at each other's inadequacies, yet inwardly respect each other sinal poke fun lackson) had moved in with them. stir and poke fun at each other's inadequacies, yet inwardly respect each other with great concern.
+A new comer, Stanley, (Tim Jackson) had moved in with them, and as the blass broatnesses the fatherly Dadda takes sides with the innocent lad. with great concern.
+A new comer, stanley, (11m Jackson) had moved in with them, and as the play progresses, the fatherly Dadda, takes sides with the innocent lad, while Bulla seeks a peculiar relationship with Stan, which has come about from his social privation within the cell.

-The centre of the play's action revolved around some 'Old Familiar Juice' (alcohol) which the inmates collected in the cells essential bucket, and the comments exchanged between the actors over some farcical vet sometimes socially critical topics. which the inmates collected in the cells essential bucket, and the comments ex-changed between the actors over some farcical, yet sometimes socially critical topics. changed between the actors over some farcical, yet sometimes socially critical topics.
-Perhaps the highlight of drama was created when Stanley jived to Old Elvis on the radio much to the amorement and in fact anguich of the elder cell mates and the Perhaps the highlight of drama was created when Stanley fived to Old Elvis on the radio, much to the amazement and in fact anguish of the elder cell mates, and the shottering silence that followed when Rulla literally smached the radio and the and the radio and the second the states of the states of the second the sec radio, much to the amazement and in fact anguish of the elder cell mates, and the shattering silence that followed when Bulla literally smashed the radio and put an end to the audience's hysterics end to the audience's hysterics.
-The play's success depended greatly on the talent of these three actors, the authen-tic cell come which was a reflection of the hard work and with side of the
+The centre of the play's action revolved around some 'Old Familiar Juice' (alcohol) The centre of the play's action revolved around some 'Old Familiar Juice' (alcohol) which the inmates collected in the cells essential bucket, and the comments exchanged horizon the actors over some farcical vet sometimes socially critical tobics. which the immates collected in the cells essential bucket, and the comments exchanged between the actors over some farcical, yet sometimes socially critical topics. changed between the actors over some farcical, yet sometimes socially critical topics.

+Perhaps the highlight of drama was created when Stanley fived to Old Elvis on the Perhaps the highlight of drama was created when Stanley fived to Old Elvis on the radio, much to the amazement and in fact anguish of the elder cell mates, and the short followed when Rulla literally smacked the radio and but an shattering silence that followed when Bulla literally smashed the radio and put an